paperswithcode/releasing-research-code/README.md

-> 🧩This is a template for code README.md accompanying a Machine Learning paper
+> 🧩A template README.md for code accompanying a Machine Learning paper

 # My owesome paper title